Weddings Candle Fire Safety Tips

 - Flowers and foliage should be away from the flame’s reach.
 Keep candles at least 12 inches from everything that can burn.
 With candelabras, use hurricane glass candle holders.
 Always use a candleholder specifically designed for candle use.

 - The holder should be heat resistant, sturdy and large enough to contain any drippings or melted wax.
-Be sure the candleholder is placed on a stable, heat-resistant surface.
+Be sure the candleholder is on a stable, heat-resistant surface.

 - Keep the wax pool free of wick trimmings, matches and debris at all times.
 Weddings Candle Fire Safety Tips